Carpe diem, young man. Seize the day!

 Zagi has begun to give a chit elocution lessons, to train deportment, correct grammar, smooth rough edges.
 A pragmatist, he sees a capable queen, a genuinely good-hearted one,1 who will be the salvation of another weakling Muruzábal king.

 Let’s go in.
 Relax, we haven’t missed anything important.
-D’Ollot has been laying the groundwork for his pitch, a review of the kingdom’s financial woes, stressing the duress Bittor will be under in the none too distant future, praising his business acumen, his willingness to experiment, citing his cheese venture as the proof of a marvelously entrepreneurial spirit, showering him with the admiring encouragement we all love to get and too seldom deserve.
+After an interval of wooden sociability, d’Ollot has been laying the groundwork for his pitch, a review of the kingdom’s financial woes, stressing the duress Bittor will be under in the none too distant future, praising his business acumen, his willingness to experiment, citing his cheese venture as the proof of a marvelously entrepreneurial spirit, showering him with the admiring encouragement we all love to get and too seldom deserve.

 * * *

-“YOUR HIGHNESS,” said Zagi, “You have the drive, and the brains, sir, that your father, poor soul, is something short of.
+“YOUR HIGHNESS,” says Zagi, “You have the drive, and the brains, sir, that your father, poor soul, is something short of.
 Your cheese is a superior product; everyone who tries it loves it.
-What would you say to a steady stream of visitors to our soil?
-Thousands, sampling your wares, transporting portions home to every corner of Christendom, buying direct, no middleman to take a cut.
+What would you say to a steady stream of visitors to our soil, sampling your wares, transporting portions home to every corner of Christendom, buying direct, no middleman to take a cut.
 Is this not a dream come true?”

 “Childish fun.
 What else?”